© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Preceptory at Temple Balsall is a scheduled monument protected by Historic England under reference 1016919.
 View the official record →

-Temple Balsall is a preceptory of the Knights Templar situated in Warwickshire, England.
+Temple Balsall is a medieval preceptory founded in the twelfth century by the Knights Templar in Warwickshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016919.

 Preceptory at Temple Balsall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016919.